These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 Terrarium Tribe is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission (at no further cost to you). 💜

-These cuties will grow a little bigger than the typical terrarium dwarf isopods, but they should max out around 2cm long so they’re still suitable for most reasonably sized terrariums/culture bins.
+Eventually, these cuties will grow a little bigger than the typical terrarium dwarf isopods, but they should max out around 2cm long.
+Making them still suitable for most reasonably sized terrariums/culture bins.

-They also seem to be quite shy, and there are plenty of worried Redditors asking if their broods are okay because they haven’t seen them much in weeks!
+Rubber Ducky Isopods also like to burrow, so they’re very good at hiding in the substrate.
+I sometimes see worried Redditors asking if their broods are okay because they haven’t seen them much in weeks!

 Rubber Ducky Isopod Care